PeteJames21/alx-higher_level_programming/0x08-python-more_classes/README.md

 ## 8-rectangle.py
 Augment 7-rectangle.py with a static method that compares two Rectangle instances and returns the one with the larger area.

+## 9-rectangle.py
+Augment 8-rectangle.py with a class method for creating Rectangles that are squares.